cagov/ui-claim-tracker/.github/ISSUE_TEMPLATE/component_task.md

 ---
 name: Component Task
 about: Template for a new task for creating a Component according to our component drafting
-title: 'Create (skeleton of / draft of / final of / adjusment to) the (NAME) component'
+title: 'Create (skeleton of / draft of / final of / adjustment to) the (NAME) component'
 labels: ''
 assignees: ''